 Nearly five years since it was first released, Rockstar’s Wild West sequel is just as engaging and expertly designed as ever.
 The slow disintegration of Dutch’s outcast family unit juxtaposed against the backdrop of Gilded Age America makes for one of the most poignant narrative and game settings.
 Still, if you’re just in it for the train heists and gunfights, there’s plenty of that, too.

 Red Dead Redemption 2: Ultimate Edition Red Dead Redemption 2: Ultimate Edition $99.99 Buy Now Network N earns affiliate commission from qualifying sales.

-Tales of Arise may look gorgeous, but there’s a dark heart of oppression and prejudice underneath that glittering surface, and Bandai explores its themes with a surprising level of balance and sensitivity.
-As Jason Coles wrote in our review, “Tales of Arise takes the foundations that have underpinned the series, but dials them up so everything feels better than before.”
+Tales of Arise may look gorgeous, but a dark heart of oppression and prejudice is underneath that glittering surface.
+Bandai explores its themes with a surprising level of balance and sensitivity.
+As Jason Coles wrote in our Tales of Arise review, it “takes the foundations that have underpinned the series but dial them up so everything feels better than before.”

 Tales of Arise Tales of Arise £49.99 Buy now Network N earns affiliate commission from qualifying sales.